asoltesz/soapui-mocker/docker/README.md

 ### Sources

-The application and the Docker container image definition can be found here: https://github.com/asoltesz/soapui-mocker
+The application and the Docker container image definition can be found [In the GitHub repo](https://github.com/asoltesz/soapui-mocker)